vEnhance/1802/src/divthm.typ

 Again, this particular trick is extremely specific.
-It will only happen if $bf(F)$ and $cal(S)$ have been cherry-picked so that $bf(F) dot bf(n)$ is constant, and if you write down a "random" vector field $bf(F)$ there is absolutely no chance this occurs by chance.
+It will only happen if $bf(F)$ and $cal(S)$ have been cherry-picked so that $bf(F) dot bf(n)$ is constant, and if you write down a "random" vector field $bf(F)$ there is absolutely no chance this occurs by luck.
 However, despite the brittleness of the technique, this trick is still popular for some homework and exam questions because no calculation is needed.
 Here are two examples of this with spheres.